 Born Free Foundation

 The Born Free Foundation is a dynamic international wildlife charity, devoted to compassionate conservation and animal welfare.
-In the 25 years since its establishment, it has grown into a global force for wildlife, taking action worldwide to protect threatened species, stop individual animal suffering and keep wildlife in the wild.
-Big enough to make a difference, but small enough to care, Born Free is not a big anonymous organization, but a family of like-minded people who share the same goals. www.bornfree.org.uk
+Since its establishment in 1984, it has grown into a global force for wildlife, taking action worldwide to prevent the exploitation of wild animals in captivity, and to enhance the survival of threatened species and natural habitats while safeguarding the welfare of individual animals.
+Big enough to make a difference, but small enough to care, Born Free is a family of like-minded people who share the same goals. www.bornfree.org.uk

 The Corbett Foundation